Thomasvvv/C2-RealSystemSimulation-MONGODB/README.md

 ## 📘 Licença

-Este projeto está sob a licença MIT.

----

-© 2025 — Sistema de Gestão de Estudantes.
+Projeto sob licença MIT — uso educacional.